Let me guess, you’ve been pretty much everywhere in Europe, but never really thought of visiting Portugal.

 You’ll learn to appreciate the little details in Portugal.
 Clothes hanging on the windows of colorful buildings, intricate elements on Manueline style buildings, gorgeous sunsets in the sea, neighbourhoods with narrow streets, you name it!
 For photography lovers, it’s hard to stop pushing the shutter button.

 40We are way more liberal than you think.

 Despite holding off to our deepest traditions, we are very forward-thinking in some other aspects.
 Same sex marriages have been legal for years.
 Transgenders can easily change their gender.
 And while selling huge amounts of drugs is still illegal, drug use is admitted – and this has actually led to a decrease on the overall number of drug users in the country.

 41Algarve is perfect for sun-seekers.

 Probably this is the Portugal you know better, because this is where millions of tourists – including almost all portuguese families – flock every yea seeking the three Ss: sun, sea and sand.
 Despite the crowds, the weather is great and the beaches are renowned worldwide, specially around Lagos, Tavira and Portimão.
-Try this guide by Lonely Planet to get you started and check out my selection of the hotels with best reviews in the area.
+Try this guide by Lonely Planet to get you started and check out my selection of the hotels with WiFi, breakfast and the best reviews in the region.

 42Portuguese know how to keep themselves going.